dashed-slug/wallets/readme.txt

 = Can you build an exchange on top of the plugin? =

-Yes this is in the future plans.
+Yes this is in the future plans, but it is a huge undertaking!
+For now you can use the [ShapeShift app extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/shapeshift-extension/) that lets you display a front-end UI to the [ShapeShift.io](https://shapeshift.io/) service.

 = I want to pay for premium membership but cannot or do not want to pay via PayPal. =